willfaught/willfaught.github.io/content/blog/2011-02-03-apple-netflix-and-nintendo.md

 - apple
 - netflix
 - nintendo
-title: Apple, Netflix, and Nintendo
+title: Apple, Netflix, And Nintendo
 ---

 It's kinda crazy how high Apple's stock is right now (currently $339).
 I wish I had invested more in it when it was only $90.
 I only considered buying their stock at the time because I believed in what they were doing, and didn't really care about dividends or stock price fluctuations.